SDK Features

 // Implement fetchCredentials to obtain a JWT from your authentication service.

-// If you're using Supabase or Firebase or supabase, you can re-use the JWT from those clients, see
+// If you're using Supabase or Firebase, you can re-use the JWT from those clients, see

 return {